JohnTerragnoli/ECE281_Lab4/README.md

 ECE281_Lab4
 ===========

-The following files were given to start this lab:
+The following files were given to start this lab.
+These files were altered to meet the requirements of the lab.

 [ALU](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/ALU_Testbench.vhd)